teivah/100-go-mistakes/docs/index.md

 ### Inefficient map initialization (#27)

+???+ info "TL;DR"

-**TL;DR**: When creating a map, initialize it with a given length if its length is already known.
+    When creating a map, initialize it with a given length if its length is already known.
 This reduces the number of allocations and improves performance.

 A map provides an unordered collection of key-value pairs in which all the keys are dis- tinct.
 In Go, a map is based on the hash table data structure.
 Internally, a hash table is an array of buckets, and each bucket is a pointer to an array of key-value pairs.